YilanBoy/preview/README.md

 This code will display the following image on the web page.

 ![preview](images/preview.png)

+You can modify the text on the preview image.
+****
+> Currently, the text only support english and chinese.

 ## Start a Local Server to Show the Image